timvisee/ffsend/IDEAS.md

 # Ideas
-- Rename DownloadFile to RemoteFile
+- custom file name when uploading
+- allow creating non existent directories with the `-f` flag
+- only allow file extension renaming on upload with `-f` flag
+- no interact flag
+- `-y` flag for assume yes
+- `-f` flag for forcing (no interact?)
 - Box errors
 - Info endpoint, to view file info
 - On download, mention a wrong or missing password with a HTTP 401 response
 - Automatically get owner token, from file history when setting password
 - Implement error handling everywhere properly
-- `-y` flag for assume yes
-- `-f` flag for forcing (no interact?)
 - Quick upload/download without `upload` or `download` subcommands.
 - Set file password
 - Set file download count